 Any conflict of interest related to the manuscript should be declared by the authors.
 These include, but are not limited to, commercial, personal, political, and intellectual conflicts of interest.
 All editors, editorial staff, and reviewers should also report potential conflicts of interest related to the submissions with which they are working.

 Regarding human research, informed consent and ethical approval should be clearly mentioned in the Methods section.
-The author should also confirm that all experiments (human or animals) were performed in compliance with the relevant institutional guidelines and should also state the name of the institutional committee(s) that approved the study.
+The author should also confirm that all experiments (human or animal) were performed in compliance with the relevant institutional guidelines and should also state the name of the institutional committee(s) that approved the study.

 All animal studies should follow the Animal Research: Reporting In Vivo Experiments (ARRIVE) guidelines.
 Protecting the rights of patients or animals is of great importance.
 The welfare of the animals used for research must be respected.
 The following reporting guidelines for specific studies are recommended: Randomized clinical trials, CONSORT; systematic reviews, PRISMA; diagnostic studies, STARD; study protocols, SPIRIT; clinical practice guidelines, AGREE; and qualitative research, SRQR.
 The authors should adhere to the Declaration of Helsinki in medical research involving human subjects, human materials, or human data.